hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

   However, there was another group which was completely separate from us, and reached a very similar final answer.
 This leads me to believe that our reasoning and final answer are sound considering the information we were provided.
 - # Conclusion
-  I enjoyed overcoming my fear of I did not enjoy having to 'create' constants, as this leaves significant room for error.
+  I enjoyed overcoming my fear of converting units.
+It was previously something I hated from AP Chem, and never worked out, but I was able to deduce my own quick method of converting units while maintaining readability and usability.
+I did not particularly enjoy having to 'create' constants, as this leaves significant room for error.
 It also eliminates the ability to differentiate between errors when comparing to other people, unless you choose to agree on constants.